|Guide||♦||43 Triplogs||1 Topic|

 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

 The hike begins at the trailhead just north of the highway bridge over Waterholes Canyon, on the road's east side.
 There are a gate and a hiker's maze that mark the highway right-of-way boundary.
 Once through the hiker's maze, there is a well-worn and obvious path leading towards the right and the canyon rim.
 This leads to a small, easily descended draw.
 At one point, you will reach a seeming impasse, with a cliff on the right and a boulder-jam on the right.
 Climb over the boulders, which is very easy, and the slope leads into another steep draw, which will take you right to the floor of Waterholes Canyon.
 Downstream you can see the highway bridge, while upstream are alternating narrows and broader canyon bottoms.

 The hike itself is not very hard or difficult to follow.
 The stream bed is the trail, though there are a few side canyons that are neat, narrow, and worth checking out.
 Hike upstream as far as you'd like, though the farther upstream you go, the narrower and more convoluted you'll find the canyon to be.
-After a rainstorm, there can be pools of water for several weeks afterwards.
-These can range from pretty distractions to major obstacles, especially in the upper canyon, so be prepared.
+After a rainstorm, there can be pools of water for several weeks afterward.
+These can range from pretty distractions to significant obstacles, especially in the upper canyon, so be prepared.
 NEVER enter a slot canyon when it may rain in the area - slot canyons can quickly become death traps with no place to escape.

-If a gate is closed upon arrival, leave it closed after you go through.
+Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.